-A 28-year-old man was killed after getting out of an Uber car around 1:45 am on Monday, November 19, 2018 near Tampa.
+Uber passenger struck on Tampa freeway.
+A 28-year-old man was killed after getting out of an Uber car.
+The accident around 1:45 AM on Monday, November 19, 2018, near Tampa.
 According to the Uber driver, the man became agitated on his trip from Brooksville to Brandon and wanted out of the car on southbound I-75 at the I-4 exit.
-Once out, the man stepped into the traffic lane and was struck by two cars, a Nissan Versa and an SUV.
+Once out, the Uber passenger stepped into the traffic lane.
+Where two cars, a Nissan Versa, and an SUV struck the man.

 Drop-Off Safety for Uber Passengers

 Though we don’t know the circumstances of the above-mentioned story, Uber does have rules regarding dropping off passengers.
-This is posted by Uber for their drivers: “Keep your dropoffs legal: Drop off passengers in safe and permissible locations, like passenger loading zones or where there is enough space to pull over without blocking bike lanes.
+Uber posted this for their drivers: “Keep your dropoffs legal: Drop off passengers in safe and permissible locations, like passenger loading zones or where there is enough space to pull over without blocking bike lanes.
 It’s important to know your local laws so that you can abide by them.
 Check your state’s traffic laws.”

 Lyft and other ride-share companies have similar rules that are put in place for passenger safety.